Pirates of the Caribbean (film series): Spin-off films

 A female-led spin-off was announced in June 2020, starring Margot Robbie with Christina Hodson writing the screenplay.
 The film is separate from the sixth film also being developed.
 Bruckheimer was attached as producer.
 In November 2022, Robbie said the project was not going forward.
 Bruckheimer then shared the following month that the project wasn't officially dead and that a sequel merely took priority.
 He then later reiterated that it will still be made and has a "very strong story" but also needs "a little more work".

 In an interview with The Hollywood Reporter, Jerry Bruckheimer stated that another spin-off "with a younger cast" is in the works alongside the Margot Robbie spin-off.

+In February 2024, it was rumored that Disney was considering Ayo Edebiri to "follow in Depp's footsteps" for the leading role, a character named "Anne" likely inspired by the real-life pirate Anne Bonny, in a tentatively titled Pirates 6, a female-fronted movie that centers on a younger cast of pirates searching for hidden treasure.
+In response to the debunked rumors that Ayo Edebiri would replace Johnny Depp as the new lead, Daniel Richtman commented, "It's not true, there's no 'Replacing Depp' or anything like that.
+She's only the 'Type' they're looking at for the lead in one of the planned spinoffs (not the Margot Robbie one)."
+However, none of that has been officially confirmed by Disney.